 Insurance underwriters specializing in healthcare evaluate the risk in providing health insurance to applicants.
 They also determine coverage amounts and premiums, using specialized computer software to guide their underwriting decisions.
 Additionally, they may review medical documents and other data in making a recommendation.

-The increased use of underwriting software, which automates the process, is expected to create a 6% drop in jobs for insurance underwriters through 2022, the BLS said.
-Some job openings will be created as existing workers retire or move into other professions.
+The increased use of underwriting software, which automates the process, is expected to create an 11% drop in jobs for insurance underwriters through 2024, according to the BLS.
+Some underwriters will be needed to evaluate automated decisions.

 Most employers require candidates for insurance underwriter positions to have a bachelor’s degree, including coursework in business, finance, economics and mathematics.